 The Qur’an tells the tragic story that happened in the year of Elephant in the surah al-Fiil;

 أَلَمۡ تَرَ كَيۡفَ فَعَلَ رَبُّكَ بِأَصۡحَٰبِ ٱلۡفِيلِ ١ أَلَمۡ يَجۡعَلۡ كَيۡدَهُمۡ فِي تَضۡلِيلٖ ٢ وَأَرۡسَلَ عَلَيۡهِمۡ طَيۡرًا أَبَابِيلَ ٣ تَرۡمِيهِم بِحِجَارَةٖ مِّن سِجِّيلٖ ٤ فَجَعَلَهُمۡ كَعَصۡفٖ مَّأۡكُولِۢ ٥

 Have you not considered how your Lord dealt with the possessors of the elephant?
 Did He not cause their war to end in confusion And send down (to prey) upon them birds in flocks Casting against them stones of baked clay So He rendered them like straw eaten up .
 (QS: al-Fiil ; 1-5).

 All readers!
-That is a brief explanation of the theme of this article.
+That is a brief explanation of terrible events in the year of elephant.
 Look forward to other interesting explanations in the next few articles!